 - Working with families

-- Multi-disciplinary and Multi-agency work: NHS, Police, Social Services, CAMHS, Schools, GPs.
+- Multi-agency / Multi-disciplinary: NHS, CAMHS, Police, Social Services, Schools.

 Areas of counselling I deal with